 Therefore, if Fidelity were to fail, the SIPC would arrange for a court-ordered trustee to liquidate the firm's assets and turn control of account assets over to another firm for administration.
-The SIPC also gets involved when assets are missing from accounts.
+The SIPC also gets involved when assets are missing from customer accounts.

 Fraud and Loss Provisions

-However, that is not the "investment version" of the FDIC.
-Dollars do not fluctuate in value (foreign currencies excepted), and are considered risk-free.
-Not so with a stock or mutual fund investment, in which the investor hopes to out-perform cash.
+However, that is not the case with a stock or mutual fund investment, in which the investor hopes to out-perform cash.
 For this reason, the SIPC also cannot insure you against purchasing a worthless investment or an investment sold to you by fraudulent means.

-Generally, an annuity is an insurance product that provides the owner with guaranteed income for life, based on the value of the account and actuarial factors.
+Generally, an annuity is an insurance product that provides the owner with guaranteed income for a specified term, based on the value of the account and actuarial factors.
 Income is reduced when you add cost-of-living adjustments or provisions for a surviving spouse.
 Bear in mind, however, that annuities are expensive and you might get similar results more cheaply by just having your assets professionally managed.

-Some 401k plans have begun to offer annuities as an investment choice, so check with your benefits representative or plan sponsor for more information.
+Some 401(k) plans have begun to offer annuities as an investment choice, so check with your benefits representative or plan sponsor for more information.

-If you are concerned about market losses in your 401k account before you retire, your best protection might be education.
-Check with your benefits representative or with Fidelity directly to find out how you can invest in your 401k to maximize value and minimize risk.
+If you are concerned about market losses in your 401(k) account before you retire, your best protection might be education.
+Check with your benefits representative or with Fidelity directly to find out how you can invest in your 401(k) to maximize value and minimize risk.
 Learning how to invest well is easier than you might think.